sulfuror/rescript-sh/README.md

 `EXCLUDE01="/*.pdf"`

+Also, I have to mention that the **"UNLOCK"** is set to **"no"** by default because you really should not need to unlock your repo besides maybe in some rare ocassions.
+I put it there because Restic creates a lock for every process but if you cancel the process manually you will not need to unlock it because Restic take care of unlock the repo when cleaning up the operation.
+In some rare cases, the process is killed it leave the repo locked and that is why I decided to run `unlock` if it's locked at the beginning of the script.
+If you're using one repository for multiple machines you should not use `unlock` because it may be lock files from other processes and removing them could cause problems.
+In that case it's better to check the origin of the lock before unlocking the repository.

 ## Adding a Cron Job
 You can use a cron job to run backups automatically.
 You'll need to open your terminal emulator and edit your crontab file writing `crontab -e` and `enter`.